pubkey/rxdb/docs-src/docs/electron-database.md

 </p>

 [RxDB](https://rxdb.info/) is a NoSQL database for JavaScript applications.
-It has many features that come in handy when RxDB is used with UI based applications like you Electron app.
-For example it is able to subscribe to query results of single fields of document.
+It has many features that come in handy when RxDB is used with UI based applications like your Electron app.
+For example, it is able to subscribe to query results of single fields of documents.
 It has encryption and compression features and most important it has a battle tested [replication protocol](https://rxdb.info/replication.html) that can be used to do a realtime sync with your backend.

 Because of the [flexible storage](https://rxdb.info/rx-storage.html) layer of RxDB, there are many options on how to use it with Electron:

 - The [memory RxStorage](./rx-storage-memory.md) that stores the data inside of the JavaScript memory without persistence
 - The [SQLite RxStorage](./rx-storage-sqlite.md)
-- The [PouchDB RxStorage](./rx-storage-pouchdb.md) with the SQLite adapter mentioned above.
 - The [IndexedDB RxStorage](./rx-storage-indexeddb.md)
 - The [Dexie.js RxStorage](./rx-storage-dexie.md)
 - The [Node.js Filesystem](./rx-storage-filesystem-node.md)

 It is recommended to use the [SQLite RxStorage](./rx-storage-sqlite.md) because it has the best performance and is the easiest to set up.
 However it is part of the [👑 Premium Plugins](/premium) which must be purchased, so to try out RxDB with Electron, you might want to use one of the other options.
-To start with RxDB, I would recommend to use the Dexie.js RxStorage in the renderer processes.
+To start with RxDB, I would recommend using the Dexie.js RxStorage in the renderer processes.
 Because RxDB is able to broadcast the database state between browser tabs, having multiple renderer processes is not a problem like it would be when you use plain IndexedDB without RxDB.
-In production you would always run the RxStorage in the main process with the [RxStorage Electron IpcRenderer & IpcMain](./electron.md#rxstorage-electron-ipcrenderer--ipcmain) plugins.
+In production, you would always run the RxStorage in the main process with the [RxStorage Electron IpcRenderer & IpcMain](./electron.md#rxstorage-electron-ipcrenderer--ipcmain) plugins.

-First you have to install all dependencies via `npm install rxdb rxjs`.
+First, you have to install all dependencies via `npm install rxdb rxjs`.
 Then you can assemble the RxStorage and create a database with it:

 ```ts